Orient Express (TV series)

-Orient Express is a 1953 anthology drama television series filmed in Europe and syndicated in the United States.
+Orient Express is a 1953 anthology drama television series set in Europe and syndicated in the United States.
 Each episode ties-in with a story connected to the famed railroad from which the series takes its name.

+The series was produced by PSI Films and consisted primarily of unsuccessful pilots for potential series.

 Episodes

 There were 26 half hour episodes produced, among them: